Tiled Map Editor Integration¶

 - Select the NPCs object layer

-- In Properties panel, set the NPC's properties
+- In the Properties panel, set the

 | Property | Type | Required | Description |